Jaundice in Newborns and the Importance of Breastfeeding.

 Infant Jaundice Symptoms

-A yellowish appearance to the skin and “jaundice eyes".
+A yellowish appearance to the skin and “jaundiced eyes.”

-It is important that the baby gets in enough milk, so that he/she can pass stools, through which the bilirubin is expelled.
+It is essential that the baby gets in enough milk so that he/she can pass stools, through which the bilirubin is expelled.
 Try to breastfeed as often as possible.

 Parents can also decide to take a minimalist approach to psychological jaundice treatment and choose to use indirect sunlight instead of Phototherapy.

 Breastfeeding the baby early and frequently will help decrease bilirubin levels quickly.
 The colostrum is especially important, as it acts as a natural laxative, helping the baby excrete the bilirubin through the stool.

 Breastfeeding will also encourage healthy gut flora, this increases the number of enzymes that process bilirubin.

 Babies should not be given any other supplements.
 Increase in urine excretion does not lower bilirubin levels.
 If the baby needs supplementation because of dehydration, expressed breast milk should be provided, or donor milk as the next best choice.